HL7/smart-app-launch/spec/index.md

 Considerations](https://tools.ietf.org/html/rfc6819).

-* Apps MUST assure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted ONLY to authenticated servers, over TLS-secured channels.
+* Apps MUST assure that sensitive information (authentication secrets, authorization codes, tokens) is transmitted to servers over TLS-secured channels.

 * Apps MUST generate an unpredictable `state` parameter for each user session.
 An app MUST validate the `state` value for any request sent to its